jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 19

-Observe SSH traffic using wireshark
+-  Observe SSH traffic using wireshark

--in wireshark type SSH or tcp.port==22(more direct) in the search bar and press enter(should be no activity)
+-  In wireshark type SSH or tcp.port==22(more direct) in the search bar and press enter(should be no activity)
 </p>
 <br />